Strategy for software Dummies – part 6

-The CTO, the CFO and the VP of Professional services perceives Operational Excellence as the dominating value element.
+The CTO, the CFO and the VP of Professional services perceive Operational Excellence as the dominating value element.

-The two members of the board of directors perceives Customer Intimacy most important, with almost equal emphasis on Operational Excellence and Product Leadership.
+The two members of the board of directors perceive Customer Intimacy most important, with almost equal emphasis on Operational Excellence and Product Leadership.